-Table 3: Definitions of Capabilities & Requirements
+Table 3: Definitions of Capabilities and Requirements

 Row Capability Requirements 1 Networking of Luminaires and Devices The capability of individual luminaires/lamps and control devices to exchange digital data with other luminaires/lamps and control devices on the system.
 This capability is required at the room, space, or area level, but not at the whole building level or beyond (e.g. non-lighting systems, or the internet).
-2 Occupancy Sensing The capability to affect the operation of lighting equipment based upon detecting the presence or absence of people in a space or exterior environment.
-Sensing Exterior systems must include either occupancy sensing or traffic sensing.
+2 Occupance Sensing Occupancy The capability to affect the operation of lighting equipment based upon detecting the presence or absence of people in a space or outdoor environment.
+Sensing Outdoor systems must include either occupancy sensing or traffic sensing.
 They may include both, but that is not required.
-The capability to affect the operation of lighting or other equipment based upon detecting the presence or absence of moving vehicles in an area.
-3 Traffic Sensing Systems may satisfy this requirement through external systems integration as described below in lieu of in-system sensors if another source of data is used for presence or absence detection.
-Exterior systems must include either occupancy sensing or traffic sensing.
+3 Traffic Sensing The capability to affect the operation of lighting or other equipment based upon detecting the presence or absence of moving vehicles in an area.
+Systems may satisfy this requirement through external systems integration as described below in lieu of in-system sensors if another source of data is used for presence or absence detection.
+Outdoor systems must include either occupancy sensing or traffic sensing.
 They may include both, but that is not required.
-4 Daylight Harvesting / Photocell Control
+4 Daylight Harvesting / Photocell Control The capability to automatically affect the operation of lighting or other equipment based on the amount of daylight and/or ambient light that is present in a space, area, or outdoor environment.
+This capability is typically called daylight harvesting for indoor systems, and photocell control for outdoor systems.